-End: August 2020
+End: September 2020

-In 2016, there were nine stillbirths in the UK every day.
+There are around 8 stillbirths in the UK every day.
 It is crucial that we understand more about why stillbirths happen and what we can do to prevent them.

-To study why the placenta may fail, we usually perform experiments in female mice that are mated at 38–42 weeks old – these mice are classed as having an advanced maternal age and usually have high stillbirth rates and abnormal placentas.
+The most common cause of stillbirth is failure of the placenta to provide the baby with the nutrients and oxygen it needs to grow.
+To study why the placenta may fail, researchers sometimes perform experiments in female mice that are mated at 38–42 weeks old.
+These mice are classed as having an advanced maternal age, and usually have high stillbirth rates and abnormal placentas.

 Join the fight against baby loss